Yes Minister: Episodes

 The pilot was produced in 1979 but not transmitted immediately for fear that it could influence the results of the May 1979 UK General Election.
 It eventually aired on 25 February 1980.
 Yes Minister ran for three series, each of seven episodes, between March 1980 and 1982.
 These were followed by two Christmas specials: one 10-minute sketch as part of an anthology presented by Frank Muir, and then the hour-long "Party Games", in 1984.
 The latter's events led to Hacker's elevation to Prime Minister, dovetailing into the sequel, Yes, Prime Minister.
 This ran originally for two series, each of eight episodes, from 1986 to 1988.
-There was a further six-part series, with a new cast, in 2013.

-Sequel
+In the U.K. the show has regularly reaired on TV including on BBC and That's TV channels.

+Reboot

 In January 2013, a new series of Yes, Prime Minister was launched on the Gold television channel.
 Jim Hacker is now portrayed as heading a coalition government, while dealing with an economic downturn, his coalition partner having a leadership crisis, and Scottish independence.
-Like the stage play, on which it was broadly based, it is set at Chequers.
-Filming took place in September 2012.
-Both David Haig and Henry Goodman reprised their stage roles as Jim Hacker and Sir Humphrey.
-Haig's Hacker was rather manic, while Goodman's Sir Humphrey was more aloof and supercilious than Hawthorne's had been.
-The other main characters were Bernard Woolley (Chris Larkin, reprising his role from The Gielgud Theatre run at London's West End) and Claire Sutton (Zoe Telford), the latter with a more prominent role than Hacker's special advisor in the original series.
-Critical reaction was largely negative.
-Jay and Lynn revealed that they had offered the show first to the BBC, but that the corporation had asked for a pilot episode which the writers thought was unnecessary in the light of the earlier series.
-The revived series ended up being produced by the BBC for Gold.
+The revived series was produced by the BBC for Gold.